davidhalter/jedi/docs/docs/usage.rst

 .. _repl-completion:

-Tab completion in the Python Shell
+Tab Completion in the Python Shell
 ----------------------------------

+Starting with Ipython `6.0.0` Jedi is a dependency of IPython.
+Autocompletion in IPython is therefore possible without additional configuration.

 There are two different options how you can use Jedi autocompletion in your Python interpreter.
 One with your custom ``$HOME/.pythonrc.py`` file